joonaspaakko/Batch-Mockup-Smart-Object-Replacement-photoshop-script/readme.md

       zeroPadding: true  // Set this to false if you don't want to add zero padding to the number suffix of the output images: (009, 010, ...100, 101).
 The padding is based on the amount of output images.
       folders: false, // Files will be grouped in folders inside the output folder
       // @mockup = mockup psd name
+      // @input = input filename from whichever smart object that has the most input files
       // $ = incremental numbers
-      filename: '@mockup - $', // Can be any static string, but make sure to include $.
+      // Can also be any static string, but make sure to at least include dollar sign to avoid overwriting.
+      // Examples:
+      // filename: 'My mockups - @mockup - $',
+      // filename: 'My mockups - @input - $', // You don't need the dollar sign as long as there are no duplicate input files
+      // filename: 'My mockups - $',
+      // filename: '$',
+      filename: '@mockup - $',
     },
     mockupPath: '', // Path to the mockup.
 For example: '../$/example-1/assets/Bus Stop Billboard MockUp/Bus Stop Billboard MockUp.psd'
     hideLayers: [], // Array of strings with unique layer names.
 Will be hidden before any replacements are made in the mockup.